 Concerning the temperatures and chemical reactions of the fuel, the processes of combustion of an alternate engine and of a gas turbine, both fed with fuel oil or oil crude, are very similar.

-The temperatures in both combustion chambers are approximately of 2,000 șC.
+In both gas turbines and engines, the temperatures at the combustion chambers are approximately of 2,000 șC.